Tokyo new virus cases near 2,000 a day before Olympics open

 Japan has reported about 853,000 cases and 15,100 deaths since the pandemic began, most of them this year.
 Still, the number of cases and deaths as a share of the population are much lower than in many other countries.

-Suga's government has been criticized for what some say is prioritising the Olympics over the nation's health.
+Suga's Government has been criticised for what some say is prioritising the Olympics over the nation's health.
 His public support ratings have fallen to around 30 per cent in recent media surveys, and there has been little festivity ahead of the Games.
-On Thursday, the director of the opening ceremony, Kentaro Kobayashi, was dismissed over a past Holocaust joke.
+Yesterday, the director of the opening ceremony, Kentaro Kobayashi, was dismissed over a past Holocaust joke.

-In Olympics-related diplomacy, Suga is to meet with US first lady Jill Biden on Thursday and have dinner at the state guest house.
-Earlier in the day, he was visited by World Health Organization Director-General Tedros Adhanom Ghebreyesus.
+In Olympics-related diplomacy, Suga was to meet with US first lady Jill Biden on Thursday and have dinner at the state guest house.
+Earlier in the day, he was visited by World Health Organization Director General Tedros Adhanom Ghebreyesus.

 Experts say virus infections among unvaccinated people younger than age 50 are rising sharply.